0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Scapular Dyskinesis

 Improper scapular movement patterns, often caused by muscle imbalances or poor posture, can lead to pain and reduced performance.
-Addressing dyskinesis involves strengthening and mobilising the scapular stabilisers.
+Addressing dyskinesis involves Strengthening and mobilising the scapular stabilisers.

 Posture and Alignment